Entra device join types — Entra ID Joined, Registered, Hybrid Join (comparison)

 - Edge cases & gotchas

-- Dual-joined scenarios: Devices accidentally both Entra ID Joined and Hybrid can show unexpected behavior—pick a single authoritative join model per device cohort.
+- Dual-joined scenarios: devices that accidentally end up both Entra ID Joined and Hybrid can show unexpected behavior, so choose a single authoritative join model per device cohort.

-- SCP misconfiguration: Multiple domains/forests require careful SCP placement and Azure AD Connect config.
+- SCP misconfiguration: multiple domains or forests require careful SCP placement and Azure AD Connect configuration.

-- Device object cleanup: stale device objects in Azure AD from test or reimaged systems should be reviewed and cleaned to avoid licensing and Conditional Access surprises.
+- Device object cleanup: stale device objects in Entra ID from test or reimaged systems should be reviewed and cleaned up to avoid licensing and Conditional Access surprises.

 Implementation recommendations

-- New corporate device fleet: prefer Entra ID Join + Intune + Autopilot for a cloud-native, simplified lifecycle.
+- New corporate device fleet: prefer Entra ID Join with Intune and Autopilot for a cloud-native and simplified lifecycle.

-- BYOD: use Entra ID Registered with MAM-first (app protection) and conditional access; reserve MDM only when users consent or corporate policy requires it.
+- BYOD: use Entra ID Registered with a MAM-first approach for app protection and Conditional Access.
+Reserve MDM only when users consent or company policy requires it.

-- Existing domain-heavy environments: implement Hybrid Entra Join, verify Azure AD Connect and SCP, pilot a subset of devices, then evaluate co-management with Intune.
+- Existing domain-heavy environments: implement Hybrid Entra Join, verify Azure AD Connect and SCP configuration, pilot a subset of devices, then evaluate co-management with Intune.